futureverse/future.mirai/incl/OVERVIEW.md

 machine or on one or more remote machines.
 Centrally to **mirai** is its highly-optimized queueing mechanism, which is used to orchestrate communication between the main R process and parallel workers.
-A **mirai** cluster of workers can be configured to communicate securly via the well-established Transport Layer Security (TLS) protocol.
+A **mirai** cluster of workers can be configured to communicate securely via the well-established Transport Layer Security (TLS) protocol.

 Another advantage with `mirai_*` futures, compared to `multisession`